ntnj/tunwg/README.md

 http.Serve(listener, httpHandler)
 ```

+### Persistent URLs

+Since the generated subdomain is derived from your wireguard key and the forwarded address, it'll remain constant across process restarts.
+The wireguard key is stored in `.config/tunwg/` (`/data/` in docker).

 ### Automatic SSL certificates

 Automatic SSL certificate are issued through LetsEncrypt and automatically renewed.
 Fallback to ZeroSSL is supported in case of LetsEncrypt rate limits.